-- Central Basin and West Coast Basin (CBWCB) Groundwater Contamination Forum: In 2005, WRD established this data-sharing and discussion forum with key stakeholders including the EPA, the California Department of Toxic Substances Control (DTSC), the RWQCB, the SWRCB DDW, the United States Geological Survey (USGS), and various cities and purveyors.
+- The CBWCB Groundwater Contamination Forum: In 2005, WRD established this data-sharing and discussion forum with key stakeholders including the EPA, the California Department of Toxic Substances Control (DTSC), the RWQCB, the SWRCB DDW, the USGS, and various cities and purveyors.
 Stakeholders drafted and signed a Memorandum of Understanding agreeing to meet regularly and share data on contaminated groundwater sites within the District.
 WRD acts as the meeting coordinator and data repository/distributor, helping stakeholders to characterize the extent of contamination to identify potential pathways for contaminants in shallow aquifers to reach deeper drinking water aquifers and develop optimal methods for remediating contaminated groundwater. - With the cooperation and support of all stakeholders in the Groundwater Contamination Forum, WRD developed a list of high-priority contaminated groundwater sites located within the District.
 This list is a living document, subject to cleanup and closure of sites, as well as discovery of new sites warranting further attention.
 Currently, the list includes 46 sites across the CBWCB.
 WRD works with the lead regulatory agencies for each of these sites to keep abreast of their status, offer data collection, review and recommendations as needed, and facilitate progress in site characterization and cleanup. - In 2012, WRD formed the Los Angeles Forebay Groundwater Task Force to coordinate and align regulators and water purveyors/agencies to collaboratively address groundwater contamination in the Los Angeles Forebay that is a threat to drinking water resources.
 The Task Force members currently include WRD, DTSC, EPA, RWQCB, SWRCB DDW, USGS, City of Vernon, City of Los Angeles and others.
 WRD and DTSC are investigating and collecting data to assess the extent of regional volatile organic compound and perchlorate plumes and find the source(s) of this contamination. - In 2017, WRD was awarded Prop 1 grant funds to remediate a perchlorate "hot spot" located in the City of Vernon.
 The data generated during the groundwater remediation project will be utilized to identify responsible party(ies) and seek cost recovery through the DTSC.
-WRD initiated work in 2018. - WRD also developed a well destruction program to assist pumpers in the proper destruction of inactive water supply wells and subsequently received a grant to implement the program using funds available from the State Water Resources Control Board (Proposition 1).
+WRD initiated work in 2018, completed the Remedial Investigation and Remedial Design in 2021, and is currently working the remediation system construction with an anticipated completion in early 2022. - WRD also developed a well destruction program to assist pumpers in the proper destruction of inactive water supply wells and subsequently received a grant to implement the program using funds available from the SWRCB (Proposition 1).
 The goal of the program is to properly destroy inactive water supply wells; thereby, eliminating the potential for contaminants to migrate into deeper aquifers and protecting other nearby water supply wells in the Central Basin.
 Work started in 2020.